code4policy/modules/finalproject/project.md

 The rest of your grade for the course will be:

 * 20% in class assignments
-* 40% participation (participation during class assignments and discussions, homework assignments, participation on GitHub, Slack, and Trello)
+* 40% participation (participation during class assignments and discussions, homework assignments, participation on GitHub and Slack)

 ## Availability